 Azoff's company signs Prince estate for performing rights

 Prince's estate has signed a deal with Global Music Rights, founded by entertainment industry powerhouse Irving Azoff, to represent songs written by the icon.
-Prince was signed to performing rights company ASCAP until 2014.
+GMR announced Wednesday that it will represent released and unreleased Prince songs worldwide.

 Comments